Karauli

-Karauli (also formerly spelled Karoli or Kerowlee) is a city located in the Indian state of Rajasthan.
-It is located in the Braj region.
-The city is the administrative center of Karauli District, and was formerly the capital of the erstwhile princely state of Karauli.
+Karauli (also formerly spelled Karoli or Karaulee) is a city located in the Indian state of Rajasthan.
+The city was formerly named Kalyanpuri.
+It is located in the Braj region and holds religious importance in Hinduism.
+The city is the administrative center of Karauli District and was formerly the capital of the erstwhile princely state of Karauli.
 Karauli District comes under Bharatpur Divisional Commissionerate.

 Geography

 Karauli is located at 26.5°N 77.02°E. It has an average elevation of 275 metres (902 ft).

-Temples

-There are four major temples in Karauli district, hence they are called Char Dham of Karauli: